AxonIQ/reference-guide/introduction/architecture-overview/event-driven-microservices.md

 At AxonIQ, we believe systems evolve their way into microservices, instead of attempting to build a microservices system from scratch.
 The main reason is that the exploration of sensible Context Boundaries (see [Bounded Context](ddd-cqrs-concepts.md#bounded-context)) and models takes time.
-Changing these boundaries is much more difficult in distributed systems, than it is in a monolith.
+Changing these boundaries is much more difficult in distributed systems than it is in a monolith.

 Axon leverages the separation of components and uses explicit messaging between them, which makes these components [Location Transparent](architecture-overview.md#location-transparency).
 Unlike the use of service discovery, the approach